 The traditional description of piriformis pain syndrome reflects compression of the sciatic nerve by the piriformis muscle.
 The sciatic nerve usually runs beneath the piriformis muscle, but can demonstrate a variety of atypical configurations which might make it more susceptible to compression from the muscle.
 The sciatic might run through the muscle, in front of the muscle, around the muscle or may divide and be partially surrounded by the muscle.
 It is worth noting that even completely normal anatomical presentations of the sciatic nerve in relative position to the piriformis can still suffer piriformis compression on the nerve.

 The piriformis can compress the nerve due to atypical structure, but more often seems to go into spasm and subsequently clamps down on the sciatic tissue regardless of is relative proximity.
 The piriformis can spasm due to injury, RSI, muscle imbalance or regional ischemia.

 Symptoms of sciatic nerve compression will mimic any other type of pseudo-sciatica.
 There may be pain, tingling, weakness and/or numbness anywhere from the mid buttocks through the leg and into the foot.
 Statistically, most patients suffer symptoms in the buttocks and rear posterior of the upper leg or in the entire outer side of the leg.
 Foot symptoms are less common, but still affect a significant portion of patients.

-Piriformis Syndrome Compressing the Pudendal Nerve
+Piriformis Muscle Compressing the Pudendal Nerve

 The causes of piriformis compression of the pudendal nerve mirror those of the sciatic nerve detailed above.
 Injury, strain, imbalance or oxygen deprivation might all cause cramping and compression to ensue.